 Avira bolsters AES-256 encryption with SHA-512, using an industry standard OpenVPN security protocol.
 You couldn’t expect less from a company that offers multiple security solutions.
 Yet you would expect some more information about the protocols, not just the chance to configure them.
-For Mac and iOS it uses L2TP/IPSec, considered a bit less safe because of Edward Snowden speculating about the NSA finding how to crack it.
+For Mac and iOS, it uses L2TP/IPSec, considered a bit less safe because of Edward Snowden speculating about the NSA finding how to crack it.
 Also, L2TP/IPSec is slower and more easily blocked by firewalls when compared to the OpenVPN.

-Our tests for DNS (Avira has their own DNS an supports both Ipv4 and Ipv6) and WebRTC leaks ended up with negative results which is a positive thing for Avira and its users.
+Our tests for DNS (Avira has its own DNS and supports both IPv4 and IPv6) and WebRTC leaks ended up with negative results which is a positive thing for Avira and its users.

 Installing Phantom also means installing a kind of Avira Software Manager for all their apps.

-36. At first this might look like a decent number of servers, but when you check their location, the situation worsens.
-12 are in the US and 9 more are from the 14-eyes group, meaning more than half of the servers have privacy concerns because of the government surveillance.
+38. At first, this might look like a decent number of locations, but when you check the countries they are in, the situation worsens.
+12 are in the US, and nine more are from the 14-eyes group, meaning more than half of the servers have privacy concerns because of the government surveillance.
 If you’re lucky, there’s about a 5% chance you’ll be using Romanian or Swiss servers (these countries are known for having more active data protection measures).

 We can say they’re pretty fair about their policies.
 Yet we must mention a few caveats.

 First, they log bandwidth (they must do that at least for the Free version where it’s limited).
-Then, Avira logs your online presence which is said to be important for billing purposes but we see no clear reason to do that.
+Then, Avira logs your online presence which is said to be necessary for billing, but we see no apparent reason to do that.

 What’s more, your personal data from surveys (product satisfaction, etc.) is pseudonymized before being sent to Avira’s partner, SurveyMonkey (SurveyMonkey Europe UC).